alexthiery/10x_neural_tube/README.md

 </p>

-This repository provides the code to run the 10x single cell RNA-eq analysis.
+This repository provides the code to run the 10x single cell RNA-eq analysis in [Trevers et al. 2023](https://doi.org/10.7554/eLife.73189).

 - [Data availability](#data-availability)